-TIMIA Capital recently provided a US $3 million investment facility to Fleet Hoster, a McDonough, Georgia-based company that distributes products like dash cameras and asset trackers and develops software solutions for the fleet management industry.
+TIMIA Capital provided a US $3 million investment facility to Fleet Hoster, a McDonough, Georgia-based company that distributes products like dash cameras and asset trackers and develops software solutions for the fleet management industry.

 About Fleet Hoster